Appearance

 mark | value, label, position | Custom per-mark rendering. position is the mark's percent along the track. |

 bubble | value | Custom value-bubble rendering (one instance per thumb in range mode).
 Gated by showValue.
-Named bubble, not value, because a slot sharing the declared value prop name is a hard ROZ127 error (Svelte 5 unifies snippets + props into one $props namespace). |
+Named bubble, not value, because a slot may not share a declared prop name (a hard compile error: Svelte 5 unifies snippets and props into one $props namespace). |

 Theming